nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-01-No-Internet/incident-report.md

 Symptoms observed:

-- The computer wouldn't charge any website
+- The workstation was unable to load any websites.
+- The browser displayed the error: "<website>'s IP address could not be found."
 - After failing to charge the website it would show an error "{website domain}'s IP Address could be not found"

 ---